rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/2-Session2-intro-to-ceres.md

 - understand what an HPC system is and when to use one
 - introduction to the USDA-ARS Ceres HPC system on SCINet
-- access the Ceres HPC system on SCINet by using Secure Shell at the command line and by using the JupyterHub web interface
+- access the Ceres with Secure Shell at the command line and with the JupyterHub web interface
 - create a simple Jupyter notebook
 - execute basic linux commands
 - run an interactive computing session on Ceres